 Find out what it takes for airlines to join IATA's membership: Requirements for IATA membership

 Safety our # 1 priority

-In order to keep airlines informed about important safety and flight operations developments, we publish Operational Notices throughout the year.
+In order to keep airlines informed about important safety and flight operations developments, we publish throughout the year.

-The IATA Operational Safety Audit (IOSA) Program is an internationally recognized and accepted evaluation system designed to assess the operational management and control systems of an airline.
-All IATA members are IOSA registered and must remain registered to maintain IATA membership.
+The is an internationally recognized and accepted evaluation system designed to assess the operational management and control systems of an airline.
+All IATA members are and must remain registered to maintain IATA membership.

-The Global Aviation Data Management (GADM) program consists of three flagship data sharing platforms: Accident Data Exchange (ADX), Flight Data Exchange (FDX) and Incident Data Exchange (IDX).
+The (GADM) program consists of three flagship data sharing platforms: (ADX), (FDX) and (IDX).
 These platforms are available to the aviation industry and are key in enhancing and consolidating the Safety and Security Management Systems of our members.

 We run intensive lobbying campaigns to support many aspects of airline operations.
 Major policy initiatives include: passenger rights, emissions trading, security, aviation charges, airport slots, the benefits of aviation.

 Building a greener future